Rossendales Ltd (Enforcement) complaints

 If for any reason we cannot resolve the matter over the phone, then the case will be passed to our Complaints team to handle.

 This process does not apply to the collection of debts formed under the Consumer Credit Act 1974 (amended 2006).
-The collection of such debts is subject to different regulations, including the right of customers to report complaints to the Financial Ombudsman Service.
-Details of how to make a complaint relating to the collection of such debts can be found on this website under the Rossendales Collect complaints procedure.
+The collection of such debts is subject to different regulations, including protections, and the right of customers to report complaints to the Financial Ombudsman Service.
+Details of how to make a complaint relating to the collection of such debts can be found on this website under the Rossendales Limited (Debt Collection) complaints procedure.

 What to expect when you complain to us